John Peters Humphrey

 John Peters Humphrey (April 30, 1905 - March 14, 1995) was a Canadian legal scholar, jurist, and human rights advocate.
-He is most famous as the principal author of the first draft of the Universal Declaration of Human Rights (UHDR), a foundational document in international human rights law adopted by the United Nations General Assembly in 1948.
+He is most famous as the principal author of the first draft of the Universal Declaration of Human Rights (UDHR), a foundational document in international human rights law adopted by the United Nations General Assembly in 1948.

 Humphrey's contributions were recognized with honors including the Order of Canada (1974), the National Order of Quebec (1985), and the UN Human Rights Prize (1988).

 Childhood, education and academic career

 John Thomas Peters Humphrey was born to Frank M. Humphrey, a shoe merchant, and Nellie Peters on April 30, 1905, in Hampton, New Brunswick.
 His childhood was wracked by tragedy.
 His father died of cancer in June 1906, when Humphrey was 13 months old.
 At the age of six, Humphrey suffered a severe accident while playing with fire, causing severe burns to his left arm and resulting in it being amputated the following year.
 Humphrey attended a boarding school where he endured teasing from other students; it is claimed that this was influential in building his character and compassion.
 His mother also died of cancer in 1916, when he was 11 years old, leaving him an orphan.